 One very important distinction between Obamacare versus Medicaid is the concept of “open enrollment,” which only applies to private healthcare plans under Obamacare.
 Open enrollment is a six-week period occurring from November 1st through December 15th during which new enrollees can sign up for a plan or current enrollees can make changes to the terms of their policy.
 By contrast, Medicaid enrollment can occur anytime throughout the year provided the enrollee qualifies under the income and residency requirements.

 For the uninsured who do not qualify for Medicaid, a “special enrollment period” may be an option.
-As the name suggests, enrollment outside the open period may be possible if certain circumstances occur, including:
+As the name suggests, enrollment outside the open enrollment period may be possible if certain circumstances occur, including:

 - Loss of coverage due to termination or resignation of employment